 Artificial intelligence at its best!
 The Rescue competition mirrors the real life use of robots that rescue people from life-threatening situations.

 Robots compete by following a winding line on a series of tiles to a designated rescue area.
 On the way the robot could encounter obstacles, bridges and short cut opportunities that will challenge the most intrepid programmer.
 After negotiating the randomly selected path, the robot arrives at a green coloured area which indicates a chemical spill.
 While the clock is still ticking the robot must find “the victim” before pushing them out of the chemical spill to safety.

 Due to its ease of introduction to the uninitiated, many students choose to use LEGO Mindstorms kits to build and program their robots.
 Other students select alternative platforms and even build their own microprocessor robots from basic electronic components.
 A range of sensors can be attached to all of these platforms, including electronic compasses, sonars, light sensors, infrared sensors, and cameras.

 There are three divisions of the Rescue Line challenge, each with slightly different rules and levels of difficulty.

-The primary division is the entry-level division for RoboCup Rescue Line for Primary School aged students.
+The Primary Division is the intermediate division for RoboCup Rescue Line for Primary School aged students.
 All members of the team must be in primary school.